Carbon emission trading: Potential global carbon market

 The Paris Agreement provided a legal base for the creation of a global carbon market, which has a potentially significant role in stopping climate change.
 In the beginning of 2024, the idea made some progress with the Bonn meeting where new tools and supervisory bodies were created.

 The rules of the European Union Emissions Trading System include the possibility of connecting it with other trading systems.
 This has already happened with the Switzerland emissions trading system.
 China expressed a support for a global carbon market, saying it is better than the EU Carbon Border Adjustment Mechanism.

 In 2023 the global value of carbon markets was $948.75 billion.
 It is expected to reach 2.68 trillion dollars by 2028 and 22 trillion by 2050.

 Merging the ETC of China and the EU can be something that sends "a powerful signal to the rest of the world and catalyzes international buy-in" while strongly increasing the efficiency of the system and allowing both countries to attain higher results with less spending.

 A global carbon market can speed up emissions reduction seven-fold in all participating countries, while delivering $200 billion per year for clean-energy and social programs.
-An international coalition for creating it began to form in COP 30.
+An international coalition for creating it called Open Coalition on Compliance Carbon Markets began to form in COP 30.
 The plan is to create a global emissions cap beginning with a level close to current emissions rate, and then reducing it until reaching net-zero by 2050.
 For any activity which causes emissions, people would buy allowances.
 As the cap decreases, the cost of the allowances will increase, creating an incentive for decarbonization.
 There will be a border adjustment mechanism governed by all participants.
 Poorer countries can not pay or pay less and part of the revenue will be spent on helping them address the climate crisis.
+The formal launch of the Coalition is expected during 2026.

+In voluntary carbon markets, the Integrity Council for the Voluntary Carbon Market publishes the Core Carbon Principles (CCPs) and related guidance intended to define high-level integrity criteria for carbon credits.